NateFerrero/cmd.js/readme/gte.md

 |-------------|---------------|---------------|
 | `gte`       | `[false, true, ...]`  | Returns the result of comparison. |

-The following example returns boolean for each value greater than or equal to 3:
+The following example returns true for each value greater than or equal to 3:

 ```js
 cmd.gte(3).with(1, 2, 3, 4, 5);